Interoperability: The Future of Smart Appliances

-In the journey toward interoperability, data communication standards will be essential for connected devices.
-Therefore, it is no surprise that 97 percent of participants in Jabil’s survey agreed that having such standards to enable easy connectivity to other systems and devices would be valuable.
+In the journey toward interoperability, IoT protocol will be essential for connected devices.
+Therefore, it is no surprise that 99 percent of participants in Jabil’s survey agreed that having such standards to enable easy connectivity to other systems and devices would be valuable.
 That way, manufacturers can develop devices that speak the same language.
 That is the first step to interoperability.

 Given all these challenges, 99 percent of solution providers say technology or business partners will be important to their connected home and building strategy.
 Topping the list, product brands will be looking to third-parties with expertise in data management, manufacturing and cloud, among others.
 We can expect to see more partnership across industries in making the smart home a reality.

 Future Vision for Smart Appliances

 Years ago, consumers would hold onto their appliances for 10 to 15 years.
 We’ve now reached a lifestyle where consumers are swapping their washers, dryers and refrigerators in half the time because of how quickly technology progresses.
 Connectivity is only one of the drivers for this trend.
 Appliances are also becoming more efficient, leading to lower energy costs.

 The future smart home boasts convenience and comfort.
 The smart appliances of the future will be able to seamlessly communicate with each other and gain heightened awareness of their own functions and features.
 Your fridge will be able to give advice on what recipes to try, based on the upcoming expiration dates of the goods in it and collaborate with the oven to ensure the food is cooked for the right duration.
 It will also help you understand how and when to call maintenance and what’s going on with the device itself.
 All these developments are teasing us from just around the corner.
 We just have a few more things to figure out until then.

 Download the 2020 Smart Home Tech Trends Survey Report